 To understand visual identity, you need to think like consumers.
 Based on your audience’s perspective, you’ll be able to gauge if your design will deliver the impact you’re aiming for.
 Therefore it starts influencing your line of thinking through your techniques, and you’ll become thoughtful in your decision.

 After all, you will be the one who presents your brand through visual communication.
 That being said, you need to understand layers in branding and treat it as an essential part of becoming a graphic designer.

 Craft Your portfolio

-If you’re aiming to apply as a graphic designer, then it’s crucial to have a portfolio on hand!
-A portfolio is a compilation of all your previous works that are relevant to your job application.
+If you’re aiming to apply as a graphic designer, it’s crucial to have a portfolio on hand!
+A portfolio is a compilation of all your previous works relevant to your job application.

 By using a portfolio, you could showcase your style to your prospective clients or employers.
-This way, expectations can be set clearly, and your prospective clients or employers could decide whether they want to work with you.
+Through this, you set expectations clearly, and your prospective clients or employers could decide whether they want to work with you.

 Acquiring a decent graphic design skill is possible through self-study, especially if you are passionate about drawing and the visual aspect of it.
 There are hundreds of online videos available for you to watch and learn to design yourself.

 There are also design courses that are accessible on the internet.
 Soon after, you can start by creating your simple designs using tools like Adobe Photoshop, Adobe Illustrator, or Adobe InDesign.
 Later on, you can ask for your friends’ reviews about your design and ask for feedback to improve it.

 Let your inspiration be your drive for improvement and be up-to-date with the latest graphic design trends.
 Following great graphic designers on their social media will also help.
 Other than that, paying attention to the current pop culture could ease your idea-gathering process.
 Usually, big brands use this strategy as well.